-I recently tried the CAROL bike – a new exercise bike workout that claims to get you fit in two minutes!
+I recently tried the CAROL bike – a new exercise bike workout that claims to get you fit in as little as nine minutes!
 This really is a workout for the time poor.

 Because it’s so short the theory is you don’t sweat so, if you want to, you can do it in normal clothes and shoes.
 My chin would beg to differ with the no sweating thing but other than that I did it in normal clothes and went straight out afterwards!

 There’s a lot of big claims for CAROL – the manufacturers say it will give you the same fitness benefits as a 45-minute jog – in just nine minutes (only 40 seconds of which is tough).

 But can it really live up to its claims?

 It’s based on a fitness technique called the Wingate Protocol which is usually used to test fitness, but also works at improving it done regularly.

 When I tested it (back in 2013, but this post has been updated in 2019), the plan saw you pedalling slowing for two minutes, then going hell for leather for 40 seconds.